plone/training/plone5.rst

 The `index.html <https://github.com/plone/plonetheme.barceloneta/blob/master/plonetheme/barceloneta/theme/index.html>`_ and `rules.xml <https://github.com/plone/plonetheme.barceloneta/blob/master/plonetheme/barceloneta/theme/rules.xml>`_ are actually not that complicated.
 Have a look at them.

 The following example from the ``rules.xml`` makes sure that the banner saying *"Welcome!
-Plone 5 rocks!"* is only visible on the front page:
+Plone 5 rocks!"* is only visible on the frontpage:

 .. code-block:: xml